 About National Science Week

 First held in 1997, National Science Week has become one of Australia’s largest festivals.
-Last year—despite a global pandemic—1.3 million people participated in more than 1,750 events and activities.
+Last year about 1.9 million people participated in more than 1,650 events and activities.

-National Science Week is proudly supported by the Australian Government, CSIRO, the Australian Science Teachers Association, the ABC, and Cosmos magazine.
+The festival is proudly supported by the Australian Government, CSIRO, the Australian Science Teachers Association, and the ABC.

-National Science Week 2022 will run from Saturday 13 to Sunday 21 August.
+In 2023 it runs from Saturday 12 to Sunday 20 August.
 Event details can be found at www.scienceweek.net.au.